-Argiano as an estate dates back to 1580, when the Pecci family laid the cornerstone of the Villa Bell’Aria (literally, the “Good Air Villa”) in Southwest Montalcino, planting grapevines and olive groves on the surrounding land.
+Argiano, as an estate, dates back to 1580, when the Pecci family laid the cornerstone of the Villa Bell’Aria (literally, “Good Air Villa”) in Southwest Montalcino, planting grapevines and olive groves on the surrounding land.

 While steeped in rich history, the current moment is an important one in the story of Argiano; CEO and winemaker Bernardino Sani, along with agronomist Francesco Monari, have instituted a new focus on terroir-driven wines while overseeing the reconstruction of the historic Renaissance-era villa at the heart of the estate.

 Today, Argiano has 57 hectares under vine.
 And, while Southwest Montalcino is famous for scorching summers and powerful wines, Argiano looms 300 meters above sea level, with access to cooling airflow from the Tyrrhenian Sea (just 50 km away) - the “good air” the Pecci family was talking about.
 This, along with an abundance of calcareous limestone amongst the clay soils, gives distinct elegance to the wines.

 At the height of Robert Parker’s influence in the 1990s, and under the winemaking direction of Giacomo Tachis, Argiano leaned into the powerful and extracted style for which the southwest of Montalcino was known.
 To add to the intensity of these wines, they then aged the Sangiovese in new barriques, which, prior to the 1980s, was an unheard-of practice in Montalcino (Tachis was the first to push the practice of aging wines in barrique in Italy, instead of the traditional Slavonian cask).